 First, we’re exploring what DHT is and its relationship with testosterone levels.
 We’re also giving you an overview of how DHT affects a man’s health, and a list of foods DHT blocking foods.

 Similar to other substances in the body, testosterone goes through numerous changes.
 This is what metabolism means.
 It’s the conversion of substances in the body, and they can be nutrients or hormones.
 In the case of testosterone, it metabolizes to DHT.

 DHT stands for dihydrotestosterone.
 It is an active metabolite of testosterone.
-In other words, it is testosterone with an overly active structure.
-Testosterone is converted into DHT by an enzyme called 5-alpha-reductase.
+In other words, DHT is essentially testosterone with an enhanced structure, produced through conversion by the enzyme 5-alpha-reductase.

-Children may have circulating testosterone, but the difference is that they don’t have DHT.
-As soon as they get their first surge of DHT, boys start to undergo body changes in a stage we know as puberty.
+While children have circulating testosterone, they lack DHT.
+The onset of puberty, marked by the surge in DHT, initiates body changes in boys.
 So, DHT is a more active type of testosterone with the potential to operate changes in the body.
 Most of these changes are appropriate in a man.

 For example, a deep voice, an increase of muscle mass, and a larger penis.
 They are all desirable traits that require DHT.
 But an excess of DHT can be a problem, as we will see in this article.

 DHT plays a vital role in male health and growth, initiating puberty and the development of secondary sexual characteristics.

 It contributes to the muscle mass, and in adult males, it also useful for fertility.
 Appropriate levels of DHT are also required for sexual behaviors and to please your partner.
 However, there should always be a limit in the amount of circulating DHT.

 Typically, about 10% of circulating testosterone converts to DHT.
 Exceeding this ratio can lead to various issues, with the most common being: